evergreenx/hnblog-backup-/clg09xfyl047rilnv51g787az.md

 npx create-react-native-app -t with-typescript ricknmorty-expo-router
 ```

-once, it is done installing our project, navigate to the project directory and start the development server by running:
+Once, it is done installing our project, navigate to the project directory and start the development server by running:

 ```javascript
 cd ricknmorty-expo-router